heistp/irtt/README.md

   - repeating close packets up to four times until acknowledgement, like open
   - including received packet stats in the acknowledgement from the server
 - Make sure no garbage created during data collection
+- See if I can use real-time thread scheduling in Linux
 - Write a SmokePing probe
 - Refactor packet manipulation to improve maintainability and prevent multiple validations